vMakii/cub3d/README.md

 Roadmap:
 - keybinds print
+- headbobbing
 - mana and stamina logic and bars on screen
+- change map def:
+    * sort sprites assets and enemies per map
+    * place ennemies manually on map
-- multiple map interconnected / or 1 big map with differents assets.
+    * multiple map interconnected / or 1 big map with differents assets.
+    * get items from sprites (potions, weapons, ...)
+        + maybe even inventory
 - save and load
-- sort sprites assets and enemies per map
-- get items from sprites (potions, weapons, ...)
 - create and improve textures
 - pause ingame (with options?)
 - endgame and win screen